cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   AWS_SESSION_TOKEN: VAULT_CACHED[aws/sts/<PRESET> security_token]
 ```

 The first `VAULT_CACHED[...]` invocation behaves like `VAULT[...]` because no cache for the specified path is present.
-It fetches the secret from the Vault and caches it, while whe rest of the `VAULT_CACHED[...]` invocations re-use the cached value.
+It fetches the secret from the Vault and caches it, while the rest of the `VAULT_CACHED[...]` invocations re-use the cached value.

 Note that mixing `VAULT[...]` and `VAULT_CACHED[...]` on the same key is not recommended because the order in which these invocations are processed is not deterministic.